unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 - [Cupertino Overview](https://platform.uno/docs/articles/external/uno.themes/doc/cupertino-getting-started.html)

-That help you style your application with a few lines of code include and change:
+To help you style your application with a few lines of code to include and change:

 - Color system for both Light and Dark theme
 - Styles for existing WinUI controls like Buttons, TextBox, etc.